iPadOS 14 has added more features to Apple Notes. Can this app ever replace third-party note-taking apps?

 Dark Mode

-Notability has false dark mode.
-It only converts the user interface and not the pages or ink in the app.
-For a true dark mode experience, you have to rely on dark paper templates and white ink.
-Apple Notes supports true dark mode which will help you prevent eyestrain.
-The app automatically switches colours of your paper templates and ink.
-Dark mode in Apple Notes doesn’t work with PDFs though.
+Notability has false dark mode, which only converts the user interface of the app.
+For a true dark mode experience, you must use dark paper and white ink.
+These do not switch when you go back to light mode.
+Apple Notes supports true dark mode that automatically switches all your colours.
+In some cases, it helps prevent eyestrain.
+Dark mode in Apple Notes does not work on PDFs and photos though.

 Exporting Options